michtesar/repo-monitor/README.md

 | urllib3            | 2.2.1    | MIT License                          |
 | uvicorn            | 0.29.0   | BSD License                          |

-As it can be seen only free and open-source libraries were used.
+As it can be seen, only free and open-source libraries were used.

 ### Security